moneroexamples/private-testnet/README.md

 mkdir ~/testnet && cd ~/testnet
 ```

-For testnet network, I prefer to have fixed addresses for each wallet and without password.
+For testnet network, I prefer to have fixed addresses for each wallet and no password.
-The reason is that it is much easier to work with testnet wallets,
+The reason is that it is much easier to work with such testnet wallets.
-if the addresses are fixed and there is no password.

 Execute the following commands to create three wallets without password.